 Anyone with a BS degree in Electrical Engineering or a related field who wishes to study for an MS degree in Electrical Engineering at San José State University may apply for admission.
 A graduate student currently enrolled in another department related to Electrical Engineering may not need to reapply for admission to the MSEE program.
 See section on "Applicants from other Graduate Program within the University."
 However, a student who was previously admitted to the Master's degree program at San José State University but was not enrolled in any course at San José State University for one or more semesters (not counting summer), must file a withdrawal form during the semester of absence and file an application for admissions and be readmitted to the program.

 Application packets can be obtained from the Admissions Office and the completed packet should be sent to the Admissions Office.
 An alternative is to apply via the internet.
 Deadlines for application for admission for the fall and spring semesters are announced every year.
 There are special instructions and requirements for foreign students, students with GPA less than 3.0, and students with degree other than BSEE.
 These requirements are described in the following sections.
-Recommendation letters are not necessary and will not be a factor of the application evaluation process.
+Do not send Letters of Recommendation.
+They are not a factor of the application evaluation process.
 For more detailed information and to apply for admission via the internet use the following link www.csumentor.edu.
 To get more information regarding International student admission, please visit SJSU Graduate Student Admission website

 Classified Admitted Students